 All of this is fine in the short term, but where stress is prolonged and food isn’t digested properly, it can really play havoc on the delicate ecosystem found in your gut.

 On the flip side, however, it has been proven that digestion happens more effectively when eating in a relaxed and calm state.
 Scientific studies have shown that a well-nourished and diverse microbiome will help to increase the production and communication of the ‘happy hormone’ serotonin, which is sent up to the brain to lift our spirits, calm us down and essentially help us live on the brighter side of life.

 So with all that science out there, the question still begs; how does one manage that complicated cycle of feelings/food/work/general life without stressing about not being stressed….??!
 Phew.
 Well, it’s really not that hard.
-Queue some tips to help gut you going (click here for our basic gut tips):
+Queue our tips to help gut you going.

 What works for you will be different from someone else so focus on what helps you relax, whether a yoga class, a walk or even some mindfulness.
 Do something that helps you get away from the stress of daily life.